ChaosiumInc/QuestWorlds/markdown/QuestWorlds.md

 * Made it clear that only a PC should use a parting shot, not the resistance.
 * Switched to addressing you the player, using your GM for the Games Master, and we for the game authors
 * Long contests include both extended contest and scored contests.
 Between 1 and 2 extended contests switched to scored contests, this approach restores both variants, but requires changing the generic name to a long contest.
+* Added alternate mechanisms for determining if resistance advances and when
+* Added story-based resistance mechanics
+* Added story-based improvements
+* Added States of Fortune to mirror States of Adversity.
+Overall mirrored benefits and consequences more closely